-Any person who is the owner of a listed or scheduled heritage building, place or object within the administrative area of the Christchurch City Council may apply for a Heritage Incentive Grant [or some such similar overall statement of eligibility]
+Any person who is the owner of a scheduled heritage building, place or object within the administrative area of the Christchurch City Council may apply for a Heritage Incentive Grant.

 Owners of heritage buildings, places or objects who apply for Heritage Incentive Grants are not precluded from applying for other forms of grant funding.